Gilcrest, Colorado

-The Town of Gilcrest is a Statutory Town located in Weld County, Colorado, United States.
+The Town of Gilcrest is a Statutory town located in Weld County, Colorado, United States.
 The town population was 1,029 at the 2020 United States census.
 Gilcrest is a part of the Greeley, CO Metropolitan Statistical Area and the Front Range Urban Corridor.

 History

 A post office called Gilcrest has been in operation since 1907.
 The community has the name of W. K. Gilcrest, a businessperson in the banking industry.

 Geography

-Gilcrest is located at (40.283190, -104.778780).

 At the 2020 United States census, the town had a total area of 2.100 km2, all of it land.